-The General Internal Medicine Division in the Department of Medicine at the University of Maryland School of Medicine has openings for full time internists on our inpatient Hospitalist Teams.
+The General Internal Medicine Division in the Department of Medicine at the University of Maryland School of Medicine has the following openings available:

 Faculty rank and tenure status for all positions is commensurate with candidate’s qualifications and experience.
 Excellent salary/benefits package available.
-Qualified candidates should apply by e-mail by sending CV and names of 4 references to Rhonda Reed email@example.com
+Qualified candidates should apply by e-mail by sending CV and names of 4 references c/o Academic Programs Office (email@example.com)

 When applying, please cite specific position number of interest in your correspondence.